Posted by Larry Gleeson

 Jason Ressler has uncovered a treasure trove of outlaw country music and is bringing it to the world via the big screen in a heart-warming, soul-touching film, The Sheriff of Mars about Daniel Antopolsky, a cohort of legendary country singer/songwriter Townes Van Zandt.
 After watching Van Zandt nearly die from an overdose, Antopolsky, kept Van Zandt alive getting him to emergency care minutes before what would have been a fatal overdose.
 The experience left the sensitive Antopolsky shaken and he not only left the music business, he left the country landing in France where he took up farming.
 All the while, he wrote songs secretly hoping someone would “discover him.”
 By the time Ressler found Antopolsky in France’s Bordeaux region, Antopolsky had written 500 songs.

-And, despite forty years having passed, Antopolsky, “kept on keeping on” dealing with each obstacle and hurdle in a manner consistent with his life philosophy honed from Jewish schooling and his time spent with nature on the farm.
+And, despite forty years having passed, Antopolsky, “kept on keeping on” dealing with each obstacle and hurdle he encountered in a manner consistent with his life philosophy honed from Jewish schooling and his time spent with nature on the farm.
 He feels he always has a choice between anxiety and patience realizing patience allows life to work situations out much like a seed germinating and growing to maturity.
 And sometimes, he has to pull some weeds.
-Antopolsky struggled more managing to release four albums, gained national media attention and has played all over the world after the age of 65.
+Antopolsky struggled more managing to release four albums, gaining national media attention and has been playing all over the world after the age of 65.

 As with any good documentary film, Ressler interviews those who orbited in Antopolsky space including his brothers, Nashville music executives and a live 1972 radio interview with Townes Van Zandt where the main topic seemed to be Antopolsky.
 And, Ressler adds some subtle touches to elevate the work such as his Hitchcockian cameos and including Antopolsky’s humorous first music video as Antopolsky pays homage to the silent film era with text tiles and antics reminiscent of Charlie Chaplin.